-There are four official conferral (degree posting) dates per year in 2013 those dates are January 20, April 21, July 21, September 22, and November 17.
+There are six official conferral (degree posting) dates per year in 2016 the conferral dates are January 17, March 20, May 15, July 17, September 18, and November 20.

 The ceremony features the processional, remarks from the President, and a keynote address.
 During the ceremony, you will proceed across the stage and receive your certificate of participation.

-Your actual diploma will be mailed to you six to eight weeks after your specified conferral date.
+Your actual diploma will be mailed to you four to six weeks after your specified conferral date.
 Your degree becomes official when it is posted to your transcript and not by your participation in commencement exercises.